ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     bash start_launcher_container.sh ~/.ssh/my_key.pem latest

-NOTE FOR SOLOMON: need to update sample for aws.cfg in pancancer-bag playbook and also set up folder for config, add notes about how to configure different workflows
+NOTE FOR SOLOMON: need to update sample for aws.cfg in pancancer-bag playbook and also set up folder for config, add notes about how to configure different workflows.
+Better: Don't worry about copying in a config from host (for now), container shoould already container the configs that are ready to go.

 This should start up your container.